HST100 Introduction to History

 - Course Specific Requirements:

-- Required Books (2) available at the PCC-Sylvania bookstore 1) The Methods and Skills of History: A Practical Guide (Third Edition), Furay and Salevouris (2010) (MSH) [workbooks cannot be placed on reserve in the library] The Methods and Skills of History: A Practical Guide, is a text/workbook that combines theory with hands-on practice, providing engaging essays, documents, and exercises designed to make history more meaningful and accessible whether you are majoring in history, taking a history course as an elective, or simply reading history on your own to strengthen your critical-thinking and communication skills.
-The chapters progress from a theoretical discussion of the nature of history (Part I), to practical considerations involved in confronting historical accounts (Part II) to actually doing history (Part III).
-We will be skipping the final section (Part IV).
-HST100 does not cover a particular period or area of history; the case studies are drawn from the instructors areas of interest and expertise.
+- Required Books (2) available at the PCC-Sylvania bookstore - do not buy any used copy of the Methods and Skills book 1) The Methods and Skills of History: A Practical Guide (Third Edition), Furay and Salevouris (2010) (MSH) [workbooks cannot be placed on reserve in the library] The Methods and Skills of History: A Practical Guide, is a text/workbook that combines theory with hands-on practice, providing engaging essays, documents, and exercises designed to make history more meaningful and accessible whether you are majoring in history, taking a history course as an elective, or simply reading history on your own to strengthen your critical-thinking and communication skills.
 2) Abraham Lincoln, by James McPherson (2009) (AL) Marking the two-hundredth anniversary of Lincoln's birth, this marvelous short biography by a leading historian offers an illuminating portrait of one of the giants in American history.
-It will be used in HST100 to provide you with the necessary historical context to better understand Lincoln and write the final Document-based Question (DBQ) Paper.
+It will be used to provide you with the necessary historical context to better understand Lincoln and write the final Document-based Question (DBQ) Essay.

 - Web Technical Requirements: